FaserF/hassio-addons/sap-abap-cloud-dev/README.md

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant App page.
+Configure the app via the **Configuration** tab in the Home Assistant App page.

 ### Options